arel/piddy/README.md

 ### requirements
   * `sendmail` is required on localhost to send email (or any SMTP mail server compatible with Python's built-in `smtplib`).
-  * alternatively you can use another SMTP server like Gmail using the `-p` flag.
+  * alternatively you can use another SMTP server like Gmail, by using the `-p` flag.

 ### examples